Sahill17/Sahill17.github.io/content/saying-hello-to-the-world-with-golang.md

 fmt package: This package is one of the [standard library packages you got](https://pkg.go.dev/std) when you installed Go. which contains functions for formatting text, including printing to the console.

 main function: A main function to print a message to the console.
-A nmain function executes by default when you run the main package.
+A main function executes by default when you run the main package.

 * Run the code to say Hello to the world